What are the benefits of team building activities?

 Raising money for a charity can encourage employees to make a difference for a respectable cause.
-This activity makes team members work together or engage in a friendly competition to raise funds.
+This activity lets your sales team work together or engage in a friendly competition to raise funds.

 Have employees discuss their values and interests together to find commonalities.
 Then, research charities that align with those shared values, so everyone feels like their efforts are going toward a cause they care about.
 Use Idealist to find opportunities in your area that also match your team’s values.

 Organizing a competition among team members to see who can raise the most money.
 This activity can give managers insight into which sales reps are most successful at pitching their efforts to potential contributors.

 Participating in a corporate volunteer opportunity.
 For example, Rebuilding Together has team project opportunities to rebuild homes and communities.

 Placing bins in the office where team members can donate clothes to homeless shelters.

 Supporting one’s community can provide salespeople with an understanding of the issues others may have to endure.
 Support from coworkers can also make a big difference.
 Whether it’s offering a new perspective on an ongoing issue or listening to another reps’ frustrations, developing a sense of empathy is always helpful.
 Learning from struggling community members can help employees understand the needs of their own community and therefore become more empathetic.
 Sales reps should be able to put themselves in their clients’ shoes and find ways to support them to increase sales.
 Helping those in need can be a great way to foster interpersonal skills.